What is a student representative?

 What is the role of a student representative?

 AMBS Undergraduate Reps will sit on their relevant Programme Committees and the UG Student Staff Liaison Committees.
 We ask for a second or final year rep to act as chair for the Staff Student Liaison Committee (SSLC).
-One rep will also attend the School Board and one rep will be selected to attend the UG Committee.
 As far as possible, these meetings will be held on a Wednesday afternoon to avoid teaching times.

 Reps will be expected to have ongoing contact with their class mates via a number of methods.
 AMBS would like to hear what’s going well and can be done more often and what isn’t going so well and can be improved.

 Administrators can also help to establish small drop-in sessions for reps to meet their cohort in a relaxed setting with refreshments.

 We ask that reps visit their Programme Administrator periodically for an informal discussion about their role as a rep and to discuss any issues that may be easily resolved outside of the committee meetings.
 Programme Administrators will also want to hear what views reps have gathered from their fellow students.

 Once elected, all our Undergraduate and Postgraduate reps will attend a training session run by AMBS staff and the Students’ Union in October.
 This training will cover how to gather feedback, working with staff, feeding back to your cohort and how to raise issues with staff or in meetings.
 AMBS staff can also give you more insight into specific School practices.
 Here reps will have the chance to mix with each other as well as the School staff they will be working with.

 Each rep will bring their own personalities and qualities to the role.
 Reps should be personable and able to approach a diverse body of students and staff in a friendly and professional manner.
 Reps will need to be enthusiastic to engage their cohort and be able to communicate effectively to students and staff in writing and verbally.